aswinaus/ML/README.md

 "Run this workflow using Spark or Python"

 **2. Spark Driver (Job Coordinator)**
-When your Databricks Job runs Spark code (like reading a DataFrame), the Spark engine spins up a driver.
+When your Databricks Job runs Spark code (like reading a DataFrame), the Spark engine spins up a driver node.
 The driver is responsible for:
 Parsing the code
 Building the logical plan (DAG)